 Once an application is completed, SCGA Junior staff will review and follow up via email.
 Please make sure all information on the application is accurate and valid.

 How do I know what level my junior is in?

 All juniors enter the program as Level 1.
 Following each assessment, the junior will receive an automated email with their current golf level.
 Junior’s membership cards will also reflect their current golf and fitness level.

 Do juniors need their own clubs for class?

-No, we will always have equipment for juniors to use during practice and at Game Days.
+No, SCGA Junior will always have equipment for juniors to borrow during class and on-course play.

 This is my first session, how do I get my uniform?